-(2) A review under this part is to be conducted as prescribed by the regulations or, where the regulations do not make any or sufficient provision, as determined by a commissioner for Police Service Reviews, having regard to the following principles-

-- (a) a review is an administrative proceeding of a non-adversarial nature; - (b) proceedings on a review should be informal and simple; - (c) legal representation is not permitted to any person concerned in a review.
+- (1) An application for review under this part must be made as prescribed by the regulations or, where the regulations do not make any or sufficient provision, in accordance with directions of a commissioner for police service reviews. - (2) A review under this part is to be conducted as prescribed by the regulations or, where the regulations do not make any or sufficient provision, as determined by a commissioner for police service reviews, having regard to the following principles- - (a) a review is an administrative proceeding of a non-adversarial nature: - (b) proceedings on a review should be informal and simple; - (c) legal representation is not permitted to any person concerned in a review.

-Result of review
+9.5 Result of review

-9.5(1) Upon conclusion of a review under this part, a commissioner for Police Service Reviews is to make such recommendations as that commissioner considers appropriate to the matter under review to the commissioner of the Police Service.

-(2) The commissioner of the Police Service, upon consideration of the matter reviewed and having regard to the recommendations made, is to take such action as appears to the commissioner of the Police Service to be just and fair.
+- (1) Upon conclusion of a review under this part, a commissioner for police service reviews is to make such recommendations as that commissioner considers appropriate to the matter under review to the commissioner of the police service. - (2) The commissioner of the police service, upon consideration of the matter reviewed and having regard to the recommendations made, is to take such action as appears to the commissioner of the police service to be just and fair.

-Effect of rescission of decision
+9.6 Effect of rescission of decision

-9.6 If, following a review of a decision under this part, the decision is rescinded, it is to be taken that the decision was never made or implemented, whether or not any decision is substituted in its stead.
+If, following a review of a decision under this part, the decision is rescinded, it is to be taken that the decision was never made or implemented, whether or not any decision is substituted in its stead.